MIDL-Conference/midl-website-2025/pages/review-guidelines.md

 Your duties during the reviewing period will be the following.

-* You will be responsible for reviewing approximately 4-5 papers between 12/02/2024 and 28/02/2024.
+* You will be responsible for reviewing approximately 4-5 papers between 08/02/2025 and 21/02/2025.
-* You will have the chance to bid for reviewing specific papers during the bidding stage that will take place between 01/02/2024 and 07/02/2024.
 * Writing timely reviews of high quality that reflect the above-mentioned MIDL principles and are fair in judgment.
 * Ranking the papers.
 * Give constructive feedback and criticism that helps the authors to improve their work, which is beneficial for the community as a whole.
-* Engage in discussion during the 14-day rebuttal phase between the other reviewers and authors (for full papers), particularly for papers where the decision is uncertain (borderline).
+* Engage in discussion during the rebuttal and discussion phase between the other reviewers and authors (for full papers), particularly for papers where the decision is uncertain (borderline).

 [% .deadlines %]
 * **Full paper registration deadline** 17 January 2025